OHSHIT botnet campaign

 detections) and /routereater (shell script, 777 bytes).

-The loader is a multi-stage shell sequence executed after SSH login, captured verbatim by cowrie.
+The loader is a multi-stage shell sequence executed after SSH login, captured verbatim by our sensors.
 Each architecture follows the same four-phase pattern: download → chmod → execute → cleanup, with the execution step attempting three filesystem locations for persistence.

 # Phase 1: Download — four-tool fallback chain, all errors suppressed